-More than any other region in Canada, British Columbia is known for its rugged, unspoiled nature: crisp fresh air, snow-capped mountains, and lush, towering old growth forests.
-Vancouver in particular has become synonymous with the outdoors– but it’s also a great city for food, fitness, and fun!
-Accordingly, this Vancouver travel guide spotlights the best way to explore beautiful mountains and lakes on foot or by bike, as well as where to dine on fresh local seafood and other insights on the burgeoning art scene and lesser-known aspects of local culture.
-(There are huge Sikh and Asian populations in Vancouver, for example, which is well reflected in the city’s markets, culinary culture, and artistic offerings).
+Perhaps more than any other region in Canada, British Columbia is known for its rugged, unspoiled nature.
+Crisp, fresh air, snow-capped mountains, and lush, towering old growth forests define this sumptuous and increasingly alluring part of the globe.
+That’s why Vancouver in particular has become synonymous with the great outdoors– but those uninitiated don’t always realize that Vancouver is also an excellent city for food, fitness, and other fun cultural happenings.
+Accordingly, this bespoke Vancouver travel guide spotlights the best things to do, see, and explore, where to dine on fresh, local seafood, and other insights on the burgeoning art scene and lesser-known aspects of this charming, often eclectic community.

 Capilano Suspension Bridge Park

 Capilano Suspension Bridge Park is one of the most iconic destinations in the forests of North Vancouver, so expect a crowd.
 The centerpiece of this educational outdoor recreation center is a lovely suspension bridge (and surrounding platforms with several treetop canopy walks, above shown) which is a must for any visitor who wants to experience a natural setting that adequately represents British Columbia rainforests.
 Towering Douglas Fir, Western Red Cedar, and 800-year-old Western Hemlock trees abound.

 In Winter, the Canyon Lights Festival illuminates the suspension bridges at night, which makes for a great photo-op with gingerbread cookies, sing-along carols, and a holiday band.
 For the rest of the year– throughout the lush green Summers and colorful Fall foliage– the bridges are open for exploring.